leonp/leonp.github.io/blog/work/_posts/2016-12-01-managing-self-service-project.md

 excerpt: "I conceived a new library self-service system, commissioned and helped run a feasibility and design sprint, and managed the project from start to finish."
 summary: "I conceived a new library self-service system, commissioned and helped run a feasibility and design sprint, and managed the project from start to finish."
 category: work
+description: "Suffolk Libraries is the only library service in the UK to develop its own self-service software, saving money and making it easier to install and manage self-service kiosks wherever it likes.
+It can also sell the service to other libraries."
 ---

 ## Overview